MalmoUniversity-DA366A/calvin-arduino/documents/Setting up GoogleTest.md

 #Eclipse with google test

 ###Step 1 Install testrunner
 First you need to install a testrunner for eclipse.
-The by far esiest way to do so is to open Help->Install New Software and click on add
+The by far easiest
+way to do so is to open Help->Install New Software and click on add
 Name: Eclipse testrunner
 Location: https://raw.githubusercontent.com/xgsa/cdt-tests-runner/tests_runner_demo/testsrunner/org.eclipse.cdt.testsrunner-updatesite/site.xml